Responsible Research and Innovation

 2007-2013: From 'Science and Society' to 'Science in Society'

 The 'Science and Society' programme expanded in the seventh Framework Programme into a 330 M€ 'Science in Society' programme under the Specific Programme Capacities.
 It allowed keeping the discussions and debates alive among the various stakeholder networks in Europe and further refining our understanding of the relationship between science and society.
+The Ex-post evaluation of science in society in FP7 (full report and executive summary) assesses the rationale, design and implementation of the programme and evaluates its achievements, impacts and EU added value.

 2014-2020: 'Science with and for Society' and Responsible Research and Innovation in Horizon 2020